🔞 18+ Only | Gamble Responsibly | Problem Gambling Help | GamblingHelp NZ: 0800 654 655

 Instant bank transfer represents the most direct conceptual replacement for POLi because it preserves the bank-to-casino flow without requiring a third-party wallet.
 Several casinos now offer Trustly and similar Open Banking-based services that initiate bank payments directly.
 The user experience resembles POLi: authenticate with your bank, approve the transfer, and the deposit appears in your casino balance.

 The trade-off is timing.
-While true instant bank transfer (via Open Banking APIs) processes within seconds at supported casinos, traditional bank transfer remains at 1 to 3 business days for both deposits and withdrawals.
-The Open Banking framework rolling out across ANZ, ASB, BNZ and Westpac through 2026 is steadily expanding the instant option set, but coverage at individual casinos varies.
+While true instant bank transfer (via open-banking APIs) processes within seconds at supported casinos, traditional bank transfer remains at 1 to 3 business days for both deposits and withdrawals.
+Regulated open banking came into force in New Zealand on 1 December 2025 under the Customer and Product Data Standards 2025, and POLi's own open-banking agreements with ASB, Westpac, BNZ and ANZ are steadily expanding the instant, credential-safe option set — though coverage at individual casinos still varies.

 For withdrawals, bank transfer is the most universal option and pairs well with any deposit method.
 While processing takes 1 to 3 business days at most casinos, the funds arrive directly in your nominated NZ bank account without intermediate steps.
 Bank transfer withdrawals are also fee-free at all five recommended casinos.